sheryew/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* for HR people to manage employee data in the company, including employees' claims and leaves
+* for HR people to manage employees data in the company, including employees' claims and leaves
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Provide a platform for Startup HR workers without a solid employee data management system.
+**Value proposition**: Provide HR employees a centralized employee management system to better manage employees’ details and improve the efficiency of their workflow.

 ### User stories